Usinger-CZ/post-install-config/README.md

 - Add new "ROLE"
 - Create two agents one System Administrator and one with "View Only" access
 - Create a "Department" for organizing ticket assignment and configure "Teams" for assigning agents
-- Create 2 agents one System Administrator and one with "View Only" access
 - Create Users (customers) for simulated tickets in the next lab
-- Configure SLA's
+- Configure three new SLA's
+-

 <h2>Configuration Steps</h2>